BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/template.md

 Selects the BOM template or layout used for quantity-aware publishing.

 ![Template dropdown](/images/pdmpublisher/screenshots/options-dropdown-002-template.png)

+The BOM layout icon is a visual identifier.
+The selected template name determines which PDM BOM layout PDMPublisher uses.

 The selected BOM template is used when PDMPublisher needs to calculate assembly references, configurations, and quantities.